-Get More Customers by Optimizing Your “Google My Business” Listing
+Get More Customers by Optimizing “Google My Business”

-By now, you’ve completed the process of claiming your business on Google.
+By now, you’ve completed the process of claiming your business on Google My Business.

 Wait!
 What?
 You haven’t claimed your business?

 No problem.
-There’s an article right here on Retail Science explaining why and how to claim your business.
-Keep reading even if you haven’t staked your claim.
-You’ll be prepared when it’s time to add specifics on your Google My Business (GMB) listing.
+Keep reading and you’ll be prepared to add specifics on your Google My Business (GMB) listing.

 Why Optimize Your Google My Business Listing?

-As the dominant search engine on the planet, The Google has learned a great deal about many things.
+As the dominant search engine on the planet – Google owned nearly 87% of the search engine market in 2020 – Google has learned a great deal about many things.

-Google knows where millions of businesses are located, what they sell or which services they provide, and has created profiles for many of them.
+It knows where millions of businesses are located, what they sell or which services they provide.
+And it has created profiles for many of them.
 These profiles appear when people use Google to search for the nearest pet groomer, grocery store, pool supply, etc.

 When you claim your business, Google shows its appreciation by giving brownie points for legitimacy and credibility.
 This has a positive effect on how your business will rank when customers perform a search.

-In this article, we go beyond claiming your business and show you six ways to optimize your Google My Business listing.
+Here are some ways to go beyond claiming your business to optimize your Google My Business listing.

 1. Start with a NAP

 Online marketers love acronyms.
-NAP stands for name, address, phone number.
+NAP stands for name, address and phone number.
 Make sure these three things are correct, not only on your GMB profile but across social media and especially your website.